AdobeDocs/experience-manager-learn.en/help/forms/handling-form-submissions/invoking-aem-workflow-on-form-submission-article-use.md

 discoiquuid: 1c4822e6-76ce-446b-98cb-408900d68b24
 ---

-# Submitting Adaptive Form to AEM Workflow {#submitting-adaptive-form-to-aem-workflow}
+# Submitting Adaptive Form to AEM Workflow

 In this article, we will look at a simple workflow used for requesting Paid Time Off.
 The business requirements are as follows: